Corvallis Is Calling

 Outdoors Explored

-Bird watchers will love Finley National Wildlife Refuge, a 5,000-acre refuge bursting with species of all kinds.
+Bird watchers will love Finley National Wildlife Refuge, a 5,000-acre refuge filled with species of all kinds.
 Or, just a quick walk from campus and close to downtown, experience Avery Park & Natural Area for year-round birdwatching.

 Need some fresh air or want to ponder life under the stars?
 Peavy Arboretum has some stunning open meadows, so bring your telescope and link up with a stargazing app to identify what constellations you can find.